Vibration and Distance

 Other information about blasting vibration science is found throughout the CVDG, including an introduction to blasting and its effects in the CVDG chapter, Blasting Vibrations.
 The CVDG Pro chapter, Calculating Vibration Amplitudes, has considerably more information about blasting vibration and means of modeling its decrease with distance.

-The calculated distance at which a vibration velocity falls below a properly chosen standard limit can be suggestive of a "safe distance", for those types of activities for which the standard is intended and defined.
+The calculated distance at which a vibration velocity falls below a properly chosen standard limit can be suggestive of a "safe distance", at least for those types of activities for which the standard is intended and defined.
 Properly determined and applied safe distances have value because they are easily implemented and provide quick insight into which operations might be considered inherently unsafe with respect to damage potential, if they are expected to be done inside the calculated safe distance.
 Safe distances represent guidelines; an operation carried out at less than the safe distance has a higher probability of causing damage than one done at a distance greater than the safe distance for that operation.
 Given the sigmoidal shape of the damage probability-velocity curves (see Vibration and Damage), the damage probability increases rapidly, the further inside the safe distance one encroaches, or, put another way, the more one exceeds the ground vibration standard PPV limit.

 The FTA propagation equation, and